meshcloud/meshcloud-docs/docs/meshstack.identity-federation.md

 ## Designing Multi-Cloud Identity and Access Management

 Designing an effective multi-cloud identity and access management strategy is no small feat.
-This guide describes the most important considerations that enterprise architects and IAM specialists need to be aware of when designing a multi-cloud IAM strategy for their organisation.
+This guide describes the most important considerations that nterprise architects and IAM zpecialists need to be aware of when designing a multi-cloud IAM strategy for their organisation.
 Wherever applicable, it will link to sections that describe relevant configuration options in detail.

 ## Federated Multi-Cloud Identities